-Donated 1986 by Astrid Conte, Vargas' niece.
+The Alberto Vargas papers were donated in 1986 by Astrid Conte, Vargas's niece.

 The collection is in English and Spanish.
 A journal is in German and French.

 The processing of this collection received Federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center.